sharetribe/flex-docs/src/docs/concepts-development/flex-environments/index.md

 ---
-title: Flex environments
+title: Sharetribe environments
-slug: flex-environments
+slug: sharetribe-environments
 updated: 2023-08-16
 category: concepts-development
 ingress:
-  What are Flex environments and the differences the three types have.
+  What are Sharetribe environments and the differences the three types have.
 published: true
 ---

-Flex environments are instances of your own marketplace, but with different functions.
-When you first create a Flex account, you have two
-environments: Test and Dev.
+Sharetribe environments are instances of your own marketplace, but with different functions.
+When you first create a Sharetribe account, you have two environments: Test and Dev.
 When you are ready to go live, we will create a third environment: Live.

 The environment can be changed from the dropdown in the left corner of the topbar.
 Those who have access to multiple organizations can see the